Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/_index.en.md

 ## Do I need a multi-app solution?

-Altinn offers a robust set of APIs and event support for data processing from Altinn Apps.
-However, if these options do not align with your needs, you might consider a multi-app solution.
-Below, we've outlined some common use cases that may warrant such an approach.
+Altinn offers a robust set of APIs and event support for processing data from Altinn Apps.
+However, if these options do not align with your needs, you might consider a multi-app solution. warrant such an approach.

 ### Use cases where you can consider utilize a multi-app solution:

+We have outlined some common use cases that may warrant the multi-app approach.
 - The organization has limited development capacity or does not want to develop and maintain a new system for processing data from Altinn.
 - Existing setup within the organization for processing data from Altinn does not satisfy requirements for security.

-By implementing a multi-app solution an organization can use the Altinn inbox for their organization to receive data.
+By implementing a multi-app solution, an organization can use the Altinn inbox for their organization to receive data.
 In most cases the people required to process the data will already have access to the organization in Altinn or can be granted this access.
 The last application in the data flow (application B in our case), can set authorization rules requiring a specific role before granting access to the data, hence supporting limiting access to sensitive data to